robertpuccinelli/robertpuccinelli.github.io/_posts/2022-08-08-home-electronics-lab.markdown

 {% include figure image_path="/assets/images/posts/home_lab/220808_Tweezers.jpg" caption="Consider it grooming for your PCB." %}

-While handling through hole components is fairly easy, you'll need to use tweezers or some other tool to help position your SMD components over their pads.
+While handling through-hole components is fairly easy, you'll need to use tweezers or some other tool to help position your SMD components over their pads.
 You don't need to really get anything fancy, just make sure that you get a few different shapes so that it is easier to nudge parts around while not disrupting their neighbors.
 ESD-safe is preferred, but I don't think it will have a big impact either way.
 [The set that I purchased](https://www.amazon.com/gp/product/B00DVIEJ14) is no longer available, but it cost $10 at the time.

 ## Wire Cutters and Wire Strippers